antarctica/bas-style-kit-jinja-templates/README.md

 {% endblock %}
 ```

-Some patterns support multiple variants, or can be configured, using variables described in the sub-sections below.
+Some patterns support multiple variants, or can be configured, using variables and blocks described here.

 ##### Service unavailable

+Variables:

 `availability`
 : Set to `replaced` for the [replaced](https://style-kit.web.bas.ac.uk/patterns/service-unavailable/#replaced) variant.